 Alternately, if you decide you want to use less, start out with 2 tablespoons with the vinegar and strawberries and let it sit for a bit.
 Taste to see if it is sweet enough for your taste.
 If you need more sugar just add 1 more tablespoon, mix well and let it sit for 5 more minutes.

-I always make the balsamic strawberries a few hours before I need them and leave them out on the counter covered in plastic wrap until I am ready to use them.
+I always make these macerated balsamic strawberries a few hours before I need them and leave them out on the counter covered in plastic wrap until I am ready to use them.

 Strawberries with Balsamic Vinegar